-As a general guideline, in the 1st meeting (preferable in the first month of the term), the students are expected to discuss with their supervisors on potential topics of literature reviews.
-The students should then perform a preliminary survey of literatures and finalized the reviews topics with the supervisor in the 2nd meeting.
-In the 3rd meeting, the students should discuss with the supervisor on the final outline of the oral presentation and draft the abstract of the presentation.
+As a general guideline, in the 1^{st} meeting (preferable in the first month of the term), the students are expected to discuss with their supervisors on potential topics of literature reviews.
+The students should then perform a preliminary survey of literatures and finalized the reviews topics with the supervisor in the 2^{nd} meeting.
+In the 3^{rd} meeting, the students should discuss with the supervisor on the final outline of the oral presentation and draft the abstract of the presentation.

-Meeting Date Meeting check-list (completed by supervisor) Supervisor Signature September or January ☐ Has the student discussed the literature research topic with you? ☐ Was the student well prepared for the discussion with you? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: September or January ☐ Has the student discussed the plan of the final year project with you? ☐ Has the student taken an initiative to work on the final year project? ☐ Has the student reasonably read the required books? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: October or February ☐ Has the student discussed the outline of the oral presentation with you? ☐ Has the student discussed the abstract of the oral presentation with you? ☐ Has the student reasonably read the required books? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: November or March ☐ Has the student reasonably read the required books? ☐ Has the student rehearsed the oral presentation with you? ☐ Others, please specify ☐ Requirement met ☐ Requirement not met Signature: November or March ☐ Has the student discussed the manuscript with you?☐ Has the student gone through any sample ☐ Requirement met☐ Requirement

-manuscripts of your former students? not met

-☐ Has the student let you preview the Signature:
+Meeting Date Meeting check-list (completed by supervisor) Supervisor Signature September or Has the student discussed the literature research topic with you?
+Was the student well prepared for the □ Requirement met □ Requirement January □ Was the student wen prepared for the discussion with you? □ Other comments not met Signature: September or January Has the student discussed the plan of the final year project with you?
+Has the student taken an initiative to work on the final year project?
+Has the student reasonably read the required books?
+Other comments Requirement met Requirement not met Signature: October or February Has the student discussed the outline of the oral presentation with you?
+Has the student discussed the abstract of the oral presentation with you?
+Has the student reasonably read the required books?
+Other comments Requirement met Requirement not met Signature: November or March Has the student reasonably read the required books?
+Has the student rehearsed the oral presentation with you?
+Others, please specify Requirement met Requirement not met Signature: November or March Has the student discussed the manuscript with you?
+Has the student gone through any sample manuscripts of your former students?
+Has the student let you preview the manuscript?
+Other comments Requirement met Requirement not met Signature:

-manuscript?

-☐ Other comments